-- Improved resident health and safety; - Improved durability and longevity of housing stock; - Replacement of over 500 unsafe heating systems; - Install smoke detectors in homes; - Install Carbon monoxide detectors in homes; - Serve 2600 Alaskans while retrofitting approximately 900 homes.
+- Reduce household operating costs of the client; - Improved resident health and safety; - Improved durability and longevity of housing stock; - Replacement of unsafe heating systems; - Install smoke detectors in homes: - Install Carbon monoxide detectors in homes.

-The Low Income Weatherization Program utilizes US DOE and Corporation funds to assist low- and moderate-income families to attain decent, safe and affordable housing through the weatherization and rehabilitation of existing homes.
+The Low Income Weatherization Program utilizes US DOE and Corporation funds to assist low- and moderate-income families to attain decent, safe, efficient and affordable housing through the weatherization and rehabilitation of existing homes.
 Much of the older housing stock cannot maintain a minimally comfortable indoor temperature.
 The Weatherization program annually serves approximately 560 households and approximately 1500 individuals.
 Program clients are mainly: elderly, disabled, and families with small children.
 Most of the families receiving services are the working poor and are not receiving Public Assistance.
 At the current funding levels, the program is unable to serve all of the high priority households that are on extensive waiting lists.

-FY2006 Request: Reference No:
+FY2008 Request: \$7,800,000 Reference No: 6332